 2.5 The Appellant submitted the Planning Application for the Development.
 The Council resolved at a meeting of its planning committee held on 20 June 2018 which considered the Planning Committee Report to grant the Full Permission for the Development subject (inter alia) to the completion of a deed under section 106 of the Planning Act.
 The Appellant has lodged an appeal against the non determination of the Planning Application by the issue of a notice of appeal under reference APP/E2205/W/20/4000703 which is to be heard by the Planning Inspectorate under the Inquiries procedure (“the Appeal”)

-2.6 The Council and the Current Owner have accordingly agreed to enter into this deed pursuant to the provisions of Section 106 of the Planning Act upon the terms and conditions hereinafter appearing with the intention that it should be binding not only upon the Council the Appellant and the Current Owner but also upon the Owner in the manner set out in the event that the Appellant’s Appeal is upheld
+2.6 The Council, the Appellant and the Current Owner have accordingly agreed to enter into this deed pursuant to the provisions of Section 106 of the Planning Act upon the terms and conditions hereinafter appearing with the intention that it should be binding not only upon the Council the Appellant and the Current Owner but also upon the Owner in the manner set out in the event that the Appellant’s Appeal is upheld

 2.7 The provisions embodied in schedule 2 paragraph 4 and in schedule 3 and schedule 4 (which provide for certain payments towards necessary infrastructure provision and the payment to the Council of Deferred Contributions and ancillary provisions in this deed), reflect the specific circumstances of the Development (as regulated by the other provisions of this deed) and its contribution to strategic growth in Ashford and other matters referred to in the Planning Committee Report